aster94/GoProControl/README.md

 ## Examples

 **Important:** Rename the `Constants.h.example` to `Constants.h` and change the SSID, Password and camera model.
-If you have a GoPro HERO4 or newer you should add also the [mac address](https://havecamerawilltravel.com/gopro/gopro-mac-address/) and the hostname of the board you want to connect to your camera
+If you have a GoPro HERO4 or newer you should add also the [mac address](https://havecamerawilltravel.com/gopro/gopro-mac-address/) (in a future release this would be done automatically).

 ## Supported Options